 The auxetic consists of specially designed elementary cells and forms a lattice structure resembling modified honeycomb

-Testing of Material for Prostheses
+Testing of material for prostheses

 Read also on the topic:

-KRET Showed a Hand Exoskeleton
+KRET Showed Hand Exoskeleton

-Roscosmos Presented the "Aktiv-2" Bionic Leg Prosthesis
+Roscosmos Presented Bionic Leg Prosthesis "Aktiv-2"

 Sources